University of Surrey

 15 months after graduation 3 years after graduation 5 years after graduation

-Median salary £27959 £29015 £34497
+Median salary £28994 £29015 £34497

-25-75 percentile range £23959 - £31947 £22931 - £36583 £26874 - £45969
+25-75 percentile range £24988 - £33170 £22931 - £36583 £26874 - £45969

 Course Description

-Foundation courses A foundation year can develop your skills and make it easier to get started at university.
+A foundation year can develop your skills and make it easier to get started at university.
 It is an extra year of study at the start of your course that leads in to a full degree programme.
 It’s a great option if:

-Life as a foundation year student During a foundation year you’ll learn about your chosen subject, develop your study skills and get used to university life.
+During a foundation year you’ll learn about your chosen subject, develop your study skills and get used to university life.
 On successful completion of your foundation year, you’ll be ready to progress to the first year of your degree course.

 As a foundation year student, you’ll be a full student of the University and part of our community.
 You’ll have access to all our campus facilities and support.

-Why choose this course Our BSc and MPhys Physics with Quantum Technologies courses teach you about the quantum world, opening the door to a wealth of opportunities in both industry and academia.
+Our BSc and MPhys Physics with Quantum Technologies courses teach you about the quantum world, opening the door to a wealth of opportunities in both industry and academia.

 Quantum technologies harness the unusual features of the quantum world to perform tasks that are difficult with conventional technologies alone.

-These courses cover the full spectrum of this exciting and rapidly developing field – from lasers and photonics, to quantum information and quantum computing.
+These courses cover the full spectrum of this exciting and rapidly developing field – from lasers and photonics to quantum information and quantum computing.

 Two unique aspects of both courses are:

-What you will study This course combines elements of traditional physics with the study of quantum technologies at the time they’re moving into real-world applications.
+This course combines elements of traditional physics with the study of quantum technologies, providing students with the ideal foundation to start a career in this emerging field.

 You’ll learn about existing quantum technologies, such as the devices used to transmit internet data and those behind the lasers in Blu-ray players.